RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 ![30merge](https://cloud.githubusercontent.com/assets/5516900/16190455/a53905be-36df-11e6-85f8-574d69cb2017.png)

+*By now, GitLab will suggest to directly delete the branch on the server repository after merging the branch.
+You can safely do so.
+If you also want to delete the branch from your local repository, we'll do that in a second.*

 ### Pull changes from the server to the local repo

 So now we have successfully merged the two branches on our server repo on GitLab.
 But we have to keep in mind, that this does not directly affect our local repo.
 The current state in our concept view can be shown like this: